Nicholls State University

 Dr. Ann-Marie Castille

-Title: Assistant Professor of Computer Information Systems
+Title: Associate Professor of Computer Information Systems

 Department: Business Administration & Computer Information Systems